Keeping safe at your Summer Barbecue

 Burns

-One of the more obvious risks involved with a barbecue is the possibility of burns due to a hot grill and utensils, children running around, and possibly alcohol being consumed which can affect reaction times.
+One of the more obvious risks involved with a barbecue is the possibility of burns due to a hot grill and utensils, children runing around, and possibly alcohol being consumed which can affect reaction times.

 So what to do if someone suffers a burn to their skin?
 The first priority should be to cool the skin; run cool, clean water directly over the burn for several minutes.